cloudtoid/interprocess/docs/protocol.md

 Resource cleanup must happen only after all calls using that endpoint have stopped.
 Rust borrowing provides that lifetime rule.
 C callers must obey it explicitly.
 Other bindings enforce their documented close behavior.
 A queue protocol does not make use-after-close of a language handle valid.

-Queue names are limited to 24 UTF-8 bytes on macOS and 245 on Linux, without slashes, backslashes, or NUL.
+Queue names are limited to 24 UTF-8 bytes on macOS and 245 on Linux, without slashes or NUL.
+Backslashes are rejected on Windows and permitted on Unix for compatibility.
 Use at most 24 bytes when sharing configuration across platforms.
 A corrupt record length is rejected without advancing the reader or clearing storage; callers must stop the participants and start a fresh queue rather than retrying indefinitely.